2021 OHS due diligence cases and the lessons to apply to your own OHS program

 Due Diligence Losses by OHS Program Breakdown

 The other recurring pattern were the basic OHS program breakdowns that caused a due diligence defence to fail.
 In most cases, the problem wasn’t the absence of a required OHS program element, e.g., training, hazard assessment, safe work procedures, etc., but failure to implement it properly.
 In some cases, both defects were in evidence.
-As illustrated by Table 4, safety training was, by far, the most cited problem area, followed closely by failure to enforce safety rules.
+As illustrated by Table 4, safety training and instruction was, by far, the most cited problem area, followed closely by failure to ensure proper supervision.
 As OHS coordinator, you should conduct a “reasonable steps” audit of each of the listed problem areas at your own workplace:

 Source: OHS Insider